About Me: People, Product & User Experiences

 I have been fortunate enough to grow into leadership positions where I recruited, on-boarded, led, coached and mentored happy, high-performing and empathetic teams made up of individuals of diverse backgrounds.

-I have a reputation with coworkers of being team-oriented, reliable and a reflective, hands-on leader: knowing how much and when to get involved in on a tactical matter, and when to defer judgment, trust and leadership to others on the ground.
-I consciously practice a servant leadership style.
+I have a reputation with coworkers of being team-oriented, influencing across an organization in getting things done collaboratively with cross-functional teams, and of being a reliable and reflective, hands-on leader: knowing how much and when to get involved on a tactical matter, and when to defer judgment, trust and responsibility to others on the ground to steer the team's trajectory toward paradise, if you will.

 - Highlighted Experiences